kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 All LEDs will default to off unless they are explicitly turned on by a test.

 Each LED will have one or more tests.
-A test is a dataref that will be checked for a specific value.
+A test is a dataref that will be checked for a specific value or bit.
 An LED may have more than one test.
 The first test that is met will take precedence over later tests.

+Each test will have a minimum and maximum value, or a bit.
+If a bit is provided, the dataref value will be checked if that bit is set (using bitwise AND).
-Each test will have a minimum and maximum value.
-If the dataref value is outside of these values, the LED will be turned off.
+If minimum and maximum values are provided, and the dataref value is outside of these values, the LED will be turned off.
+If both are provided, the bit check takes precedence (this depends on implementation, but usually you'd use one or the other).

 Each test will have a LED mode.
 The LED mode will determine how the LED will be lit when the test is met.